 You can do nearly everything from your mobile phone or computer nowadays, including sending or requesting money.
-Two of the most popular platforms for moving money around are PayPal and its subsidiary, Venmo.
+Two of the most popular platforms for moving money around are PayPal and Venmo, which PayPal owns.
 Both are payment systems that let you electronically send and receive funds.

-Both companies have made strides over the years to become more full-featured.
-They may have started as a way to kick some money down to a friend or pay for some goods you won in an eBay auction, but Venmo and PayPal nearly replace a bank account these days with features such as mobile check deposits, a linked debit or credit card and more.
+Both companies have made strides over the years to become more full-featured, even venturing into cryptocurrency.
+They may have started as a way to kick some money down to a friend or pay for some goods you won in an eBay auction, but Venmo and PayPal nearly replace a bank account these days with features such as mobile check deposits and a linked debit or credit card.

 How Do Venmo and PayPal Work?

-When comparing Venmo vs. PayPal, you’ll find they are both ways to send money.
-However, they go about it differently.
-Venmo is a peer-to-peer payment app that lets you send and receive money from friends.
+Venmo is first and foremost a social peer-to-peer payment app that lets you send money to and receive money from friends, although it also supports in-app purchases and payments to businesses.
 You start by setting up an account using a phone number that receives texts.
 Once your account is set up, you’ll link a bank account, credit card or debit card as your funding source.
 You can then request money from friends or send funds by transferring cash from your choice of linked accounts or your Venmo balance.

-PayPal lets you send money, accept payments and make payments online, regardless of whether the party is a personal friend or not.
+PayPal is primarily a payment-processing platform, and it also lets you send money to and receive money from family and friends.
 You’ll need to set up an account using an email address, which will serve as your payment ID.
 If you plan on making payments or sending money, you’ll need to register a credit card or bank account.

 Is Venmo the Same as PayPal?